RCIC-UCI-Public/tensorflow-admix/README.md

      whl files and install packaged  contents.
 Requires cuDNN Install instructions https://docs.nvidia.com/deeplearning/sdk/tensorrt-install-guide/index.html#installing-tar

+1. **Optional ComputeCPP**

-1. If want to run the OpenCL™ version of TensorFlow™ using ComputeCpp, a SYCL™ implementation need to install ComputeCpp.
+   If want to run the OpenCL™ version of TensorFlow™ using ComputeCpp, a SYCL™ implementation need to install ComputeCpp.
 Register at codeplay in order to download the source distro.
    Current version is ComputeCpp v1.1.6: Changes to Work-item Mapping Optimization See https://codeplay.com/portal/11-18-19-computecpp-v1-1-6-changes-to-work-item-mapping-optimization